 I’m delighted to be taking part in the tour today for Rachel Abbott’s new Tom Douglas thriller, Come A Little Closer.
+I have an extract to share with you.

 They will be coming soon.
 They come every night.